(Abdominoplasty) Tummy Tuck surgery to improve the appearance of your abdomen (stomach).

 4 – 6

 Ok, so you now know what can be achieved with tummy tuck or abdominoplasty cosmetic surgery: But when would it be done?
 What will happen during the actual surgery itself?
 Will you be awake during surgery ?
 And did you know that there is more than one type of tummy tuck operation available to you?
-Click on the tabs to the right to get the answers to these questions and more.
+Click on the tabs below to find out.

 When would a tummy tuck be done?

 Abdominoplasty surgery is usually done when the patient is struggling to get rid of excess skin and stubborn fat.

 For example –

 - After a person drops a lot of weight and has a lot of loose skin.

 - After pregnancy your abdominal muscles become slack.